 Like a debit card, a prepaid card can generally be used to make purchases in stores and online, receive direct deposits, pay bills online, and obtain cash at an ATM.
-But prepaid cards don't require you to have a bank account--you can buy them in stores or online.
-Unfortunately, prepaid cards lack the guaranteed protections we take for granted with debit and credit cards, including what happens if your card is lost, stolen, or used for unauthorized transactions, or if the bank behind it fails.
+But prepaid cards are much simpler than opening a bank account; you simply buy them in a store or online.

 Among the fees to compare if you're considering a prepaid card:

 - Monthly fees

 - Balance-inquiry fees

 - Dormancy fees for not using your card